 The truth about starting a business

-With over 2 million small businesses running across the country, Australia has been classed by some as having an entrepreneurial bent.
+With over 2 million businesses running across the country, Australia has been classed by some as having an entrepreneurial bent.

 While many businesses have done it tough in the past year and many continue to do it tough, you don’t need a pandemic to find owning a small business a challenge.
 Estimates have indicated one in three new businesses fail in their first year of operation: a sobering thought.